odoo/odoo/doc/reference/guidelines.rst

 Directories
 -----------
-A module is organised in important directories.
-Those contain the business logic; having a look at them should make you understand the purpose of the module.
+A module is organized in important directories.
+Those contain the business logic;
+having a look at them should make you understand the purpose of the module.

 - *data/* : demo and data xml
 - *models/* : models definition